 The research found heatwaves are becoming more frequent, prolonged and severe, with the number of heatwave days tripling in the last couple of years studied.
 In the longer term, the number of heatwave days jumped by more than 50 percent in the 30 years to 2016, compared with the period of 1925 to 1954.

 As heatwaves have increased, kelp forests, seagrass meadows and coral reefs have been lost.
 These foundation species are critical to life in the ocean.
-They provide shelter […]
+They provide […]

 Cuba has become the latest country to enshrine the fight against climate change in its constitution — provoking a mixed response from the scientific community.